Human Geography degree – BA (Hons) – Bath Spa University Skip to main content

 What we look for in potential students

-We’re looking for enthusiastic and motivated students who are interested in understanding complex social, cultural, political and economic processes and the ways in which they shape the contemporary world.
+We’re looking for enthusiastic and motivated students who are interested in understanding the environmental, social, economic and cultural issues facing the world today.
 We accept a broad range of traditional qualifications and less conventional routes into education – we welcome students from a wide range of backgrounds.

 Typical offers